Sleepingpiranha/Sleepingpiranha/README.md

-Hello, I am a new programmer, Rimworld Warcriminal, and utter idhit.
+Hello, I am a new programmer, Rimworld Warcriminal, and utter idjit.